EMERGING MARKETS-Brazil markets plunge on Rousseff re-election

 Other analysts warned, however, that under a second Rousseff term the central bank is likely to extend its intervention program to cushion any currency losses that would further fuel inflation.

-Brazil’s tight and fast-changing election campaign had sent local financial markets on a wild ride with big gains whenever Rousseff lost ground in polls and drops whenever her odds looked stronger.
+The tight and fast-changing election campaign had sent Brazil’s financial markets on a wild ride with big gains whenever Rousseff lost ground in polls and drops whenever her odds looked stronger.

-The Bovespa index lost as much as 6.2 percent in early trade but later trimmed losses to about 3.6 percent as bargain hunters swooped in, leaving the index hovering just below 50,000 points.

-“Rousseff’s victory has been progressively priced into Brazilian stocks,” Citi analysts Stephen Graham and Fernando Siqueira wrote on Monday, adding that the index could trade around the high or mid-40,000 points in the near future.

 Rousseff’s economic policies have been roundly criticized by investors for tipping Brazil into a recession while damaging state-run companies such as oil producer Petroleo Brasileiro SA , known as Petrobras, and lender Banco do Brasil SA along the way.

-Preferred shares of Petrobras fell as much as 15.6 percent at the open, easing to an 12.5 percent loss in the afternoon.
+Preferred shares of Petrobras fell as much as 15.6 percent at the open, while shares of Brazilian sugar and ethanol company Cosan SA dropped over 6.0 percent.

 Yields paid on long-dated contracts for interest-rate futures surged, with the Jan.
-2023 maturity shooting 31 basis points higher.
-Those yields had recently fallen sharply on bets that stricter fiscal and monetary policy in a Neves’ government would make room for lower interest rates in the future.
+2023 maturity shooting 44 basis points higher.
+Those yields had fallen sharply recently on bets that stricter fiscal and monetary policy in a Neves’ government would make room for lower interest rates in the future.

 Brazil’s debt insurance costs also rose in the credit default swaps (CDS) market.
-Data from Markit showed that five-year CDS were up 5 basis points versus Friday’s closing level to 167 bps.
-(Editing by W Simon, Nick Zieminski and Gunna Dickson)
+Data from Markit showed that five-year CDS were up 10 basis points versus the closing level on Friday to 172 bps.

+Any stanching of the losses in future sessions will most likely come on bargain-hunting and signals of more market-friendly policies and cabinet appointments from the Rousseff administration, analysts said.

+“The current path is not sustainable without a big adjustment of the policy mix, but in the short run, as long as markets are willing to finance Brazil, this stagflationary scenario could continue for a few more quarters,” said Arthur Carvalho, an economist with Morgan Stanley.